Coronavirus digest: Germany expected to limit gatherings | DW | 20.12.2021

 Germany has already imposed restrictions at public areas requiring citizens to be vaccinated or recovered, known as the "2G" rule

-Germany is expected to introduce new COVID restrictions during a meeting between Chancellor Olaf Scholz and state leaders on Tuesday, according to a draft agreement.
+Germany is expected to introduce new COVID restrictions during a meeting between Chancellor Olaf Scholz and state leaders on Tuesday, according to a draft agreement seen by DW.
+The new curbs are expected to begin on December 28.

-The government is expected to limit public gatherings to a maximum of 10 people, with the restrictions also applying to those who are vaccinated and recovered.
+The government is expected to limit inside and outside public gatherings to a maximum of 10 people, with the restrictions also applying to vaccinated people.
+Children aged 14 and younger are exempt from the rules.

+If an unvaccinated person takes part in the gathering, then stricter restrictions apply, with people from one household limited to meeting with a maximum of just two people from another household.

+The German government and states are also expected to close down clubs and discoteques.

 Germany has reported 16,086 new cases of COVID and 119 deaths over the past 24 hours, according to the latest figures available from Robert Koch Institute, the country's top public health body.
 The total number of cases now stands at 6,809,622 and at least 108,352 deaths.